drshahizan/HPDP/2526/assignment/A2/Group Parallel/big_data.md

 ### Observation

 This optimization reduced memory usage by approximately 40–60%.
 Converting strings to categories was particularly effective because Pandas stores integer references instead of millions of repeated strings.
+As shown in Figure 1, string columns such as `FL_DATE`, `OP_CARRIER`, `ORIGIN`, and `DEST` showed the most dramatic reductions — from approximately 310–365 MB each down to under 15 MB after conversion to the `category` dtype.

 ---